-Across the nation, Next Generation Science Standards (NGSS) adoption is prompting schools and districts to review their practices and materials to better integrate science into their curriculum.
+Across the nation, Next Generation Science Standards (NGSS) adoption is prompting schools and districts to review their practices and materials to better integrate science into their curricula.
 You can help your school and support your children by staying informed about how your school is approaching standards implementation and by making your school aware of resources available at the Hall.
-You can also provide your children with more opportunities to engage in important science and engineering practices and can activate them toward science, technology, engineering, and mathematics learning by involving them in camps, classes, and museum experiences at the Hall.
+You can also provide your children with more opportunities to engage in important science and engineering practices, and you can activate them toward science, technology, engineering, and mathematics (STEM) learning by involving them in camps, classes, and museum experiences at the Hall.

 Advocate for High-Quality Science Learning at Your School

-The Lawrence Hall of Science and California STEM Learning Network, have partnered to create a new toolkit to help educators, parents, students, community partners and business leaders participate in the development of their school district's Local Control and Accountability Plan (LCAP).
-LCAPs are part of a new process that requires all school districts to involve their community as they develop and publicly report on their annual program priorities and budget plans.
-We feel it is more important than ever that local stakeholders get involved to ensure that districts prioritize and support strong science and STEM education.
+The Lawrence Hall of Science has partnered with the California STEM Learning Network to create a toolkit that will help educators, parents, students, community partners, and business leaders alike participate in the development of their school district’s Local Control and Accountability Plan (LCAP).
+Part of a new process, LCAPs require all school districts to involve their community as they develop and publicly report on their annual program priorities and budget plans.
+We feel it is more important than ever that local stakeholders get involved, to ensure that districts prioritize and support strong science and STEM education.
 We encourage you to read and utilize the toolkit resources to help you become a powerful advocate for science and STEM education in your community.

 For more information on parent and community advocacy, contact Vanessa Lujan.

 Things You Can Do